 Members of this committee administer the WCB annual awards program and the first-timers awards to both the ACB and WCB annual conventions.

-Members of this committee are tasked with producing a unified, consistent message across all media channels, including these areas: WCB’s website, social media, public relations, WCB’s phone system, and the WCB listserv.
+Members of this committee are tasked with managing and producing a unified, consistent message across WCB’s website, phone system, and listserv.
 The committee shall seek guidance from the board and obtain concurrence from the president for all contracting decisions.

 - WEBSITE acts as WCB’s principal agent to maintain a website that is informative, secure, and accessible.
 Responsibilities include, but are not limited to, domain name registration and supervision, web hosting service selection, website development direction, website content review, and frequent independently stored backup copies of the website.

 - WCB PHONE SYSTEM appoints and supervises the receptionists working with the phone system, develops and maintains the receptionist handbook, and other duties as may be required.